...

 Factors That Influence Furnace Energy Consumption

-Even with the same components, different furnaces can use different energy consumption rate.
+Even with the same components, different furnaces can use different energy consumption rates.
 Things that mostly affect how much a furnace will burn are:

 • Size of the Furnace: Larger units consume more power.